Preload vs Prefetch for Video and Image Assets

 Universal | Inline rendering bypasses network entirely |

-Safari historically ignores rel="prefetch" for cross-origin video.
-Always pair cross-origin hints with explicit crossorigin="anonymous" to prevent cache duplication.
+Safari note: Safari historically ignores rel="prefetch" for cross-origin video.
+Always pair cross-origin hints with crossorigin="anonymous" to prevent cache duplication.
+Safari 16.4+ improved prefetch compliance significantly.

 Fallback Strategies & Network-Aware Degradation

-rel="preload"fails or is unsupported, fall back to<img>/<video>withloading="lazy"andfetchpriority="auto". - CDN Pre-warming: Pair resource hints with DNS/TCP pre-resolution.
-See When to use rel=preconnect for CDN media origins for origin optimization thresholds.
+rel="preload"fails or is unsupported, fall back to<img>/<video>withloading="lazy"andfetchpriority="auto". - CDN pre-warming: Pair resource hints with connection pre-resolution.
+See When to use rel=preconnect for CDN media origins.

 Core Web Vitals & Accessibility Impact